 - At least 80% of program students complete the program/degree requirements within 3 years (150% of program length).

-- 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+- At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+- Of program graduates who apply to a supervised practice program, at 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - The program's one year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- 90% of one- or three-year alumni who return the survey will respond with ≥ 2.5 (on a scale of 1-5, strongly disagree to strongly agree) on all items when asked how their coursework and advising prepared them for a career in Dietetics.
+- 85% of supervised practice, graduate program directors, or employers responding to a survey will report ≥ 2.5 or better (on a scale of 1-5, poor to exceptional) on all items when asked how UMD DPD coursework and advising prepared our graduates for a career in nutrition and dietetics.